 Habitual use of opioid drugs changes an individual’s brain chemistry, thus increasing the risk of physical and psychological dependence.
 Once an individual develops a dependence, the body has begun to believe that it needs the drug to feel normal” or to function properly.
 If the user attempts to quit using opioids, withdrawal symptoms may begin to appear in as little as a few hours after the last dose.
 Symptoms also sometimes show up between doses if the user generally takes a high dose.

 Symptoms of Opioid Withdrawal

-Opiate withdrawal symptoms range greatly in severity, depending on a variety of factors.
+Opioid withdrawal symptoms range greatly in severity, depending on a variety of factors.
 Elements that determine the severity of withdrawal include the length of usage, the volume of usage, the drug of choice, and the presence of co-occurring mental conditions, like anxiety and depression.
-Studies also suggest that biological and environmental factors, such as having parents who struggle with addiction, past traumas, or extremely stressful and/or non-supportive lifestyle also determine the severity of dependence and withdrawal.
+Studies also suggest that biological and environmental factors, such as having parents who struggle with addiction, past traumas, or extremely stressful and/or non-supportive lifestyles also determine the severity of dependence and withdrawal.